microsoft/DirectX-Specs/d3d/D3D12onWin7.md

 If you want to run the SDK Layer to detect (1) unsupported flags like sharing, and (2) invalid fence usage patterns (e.g. fence rewinding, out-of-order fence waits), you will need to move up to the latest Windows 10 and matching SDK.
 See “Run Windows 10 SDK Layer in Windows 7 emulation mode” for details.

 ## Q: How does D3D12 on Windows 7 handle hardware with Feature Level 11_1?
-Will a simple query of feature level + tier be enough?

 A: D3D12 on Windows 7 will work the same way as on Windows 10: a simple query of feature level + tier is enough.
 D3D12 on Windows 7 does not introduce new tiers.